jhspetersson/packrat/README.md

 > [[1, 1], [2, 2, 2], [3], [4, 4], [5, 5, 5, 5], [6]]

-`equalChunks(mapper)` - returns lists ("chunks") of elements, where all elements in a chunk have equal values after applying the mapper function
+`equalChunksBy(mapper)` - returns lists ("chunks") of elements, where all elements in a chunk have equal values after applying the mapper function

 ```java
   import static io.github.jhspetersson.packrat.Packrat.equalChunks;